bhumiii10/MediFolder/README.md

 TensorFlow.js Library for machine learning in JavaScript Express js to create a node server
 Jquery, HTML and CSS for web page
-This was my first attempt at building a website from scratch.